SimoDedo/ingsw2022-AM46/README.md

 You can:
 - find the [final JAR](deliverables/JAR_final/Eriantys-v1.0.0.jar) in the deliverables folder, or
 - fetch the latest cross-platform JAR from the [releases](https://github.com/SimoDedo/ingsw2022-AM46/releases).

-The JAR is cross-platform and has been tested on Windows, Ubuntu, MacOS and WSL.
+The JAR has been tested on Windows, Ubuntu, MacOS and WSL.
 Download the JAR and place it in the desired folder.

 ## Installer
-Alternatively, you can install the application on Windows or Linux by downloading and executing the installer for your platform from the [releases](https://github.com/SimoDedo/ingsw2022-AM46/releases) (double click on Windows, `sudo dpkg -i` on Linux).
+Alternatively, you can install the application on Windows or Debian-based Linux distributions by downloading and executing the installer for your platform from the [releases](https://github.com/SimoDedo/ingsw2022-AM46/releases) (double click on Windows, `sudo dpkg -i` on Debian-based Linux).
 An icon for the application will be automatically added to your desktop.

 Note: if you have WSL, it'll still be added to your Windows Start section.
 If for some reason you can't find the icon, the executable should be in `/opt/eriantys-am46/bin/Eriantys-AM46`.

 The installer was made with [jpackage](https://docs.oracle.com/en/java/javase/18/docs/specs/man/jpackage.html).

 ## Requirements